hacksu/react-tutorial/README.md

   </>;
 ```

-- inside the curly braces, we can put the code we want to run when the button is clicked. i'm thinking something like `setGreeting("bonjour le monde")`. we can't just put that in the curly braces, though, because that constitutes calling the function in our code and the greeting will be set to bonjour immediately, instead of that happening when the user clicks the button. to fix this, we just have to add the characters `()=>` right in front of the call to setGreeting. the resulting construct is called an arrow function; and this is what you do when you want to store a function call in your code for later instead of making it happen immediately.
+- inside the curly braces, we can put the code we want to run when the button is clicked. i'm thinking something like `setGreeting("bonjour le monde")`. we can't just put that in the curly braces, though, because that constitutes calling the function in our code and the greeting will be set to bonjour immediately, instead of that happening when the user clicks the button.

+- to fix this, we just have to add the characters `()=>` right in front of the call to setGreeting. the resulting construct is called an arrow function; and this is what you do when you want to store a function call in your code for later instead of making it happen immediately. (it's actually basically the same thing as a lambda function from Python, Java, or C++.)

 - so do that. our completed function will look like this: